markiyanbest/ohio-script/README.md

 			if def.key == "Speed" and not Config.Speed then local h = GetHum(); if h then h.WalkSpeed = 16 end end
 			if def.key == "HighJump" then local h = GetHum(); if h then h.UseJumpPower = true; h.JumpPower = Config.HighJump and Config.JumpPowerValue or 50 end end
-			if def.key == "SilentAim" and not Config.SilentAim then StopSilentAim() end if UpdFuncs[def.key] then UpdFuncs[def.key](Config[def.key]) end
+			if def.key == "SilentAim" and not Config.SilentAim then StopSilentAim() end if def.key == "MoneyFarm" then
+				moneyFarmStats.collected = 0
+				Notify("💰 MONEY FARM", Config.MoneyFarm and "ON — Збираємо гроші!" or "OFF", 2) end
+			if UpdFuncs[def.key] then UpdFuncs[def.key](Config[def.key]) end
 			SaveSettings(Config, ItemPickerState)
 		end)